Where Ethereum Goes from Here

 Headwinds for Ethereum Price Prediction 2018

 However, Ethereum isn’t perfect.
 Like Bitcoin and other cryptocurrencies, it faces scaling issues that won’t be resolved overnight.
-These issues are thrown into sharp relief almost every time there is an initial coin offering.
+These issues are thrown into sharp relief almost every time there is an ICO.

 The blockchain clogs up, transaction fees start to climb, and it becomes clear how much further we have to go.
 Having more people interested in Ethereum mining would be a start.

-Add this to the fact that transaction fees shot up 918% from the first to second quarter, and it’s clear that we should be a little worried.
+Add this to the fact that transaction fees shot up 918% in one quarter, and it’s clear that we should be a little worried.
 But try not to worry too much, because this is the bleeding edge of technology.
 And it always looks like chaos at the bleeding edge.